 As well as researching the amenities, features and facilities on your deck, it is also recommended you research the decks directly above and below if you are a light sleeper.
 Although cruise ship cabins are incredibly well insulated from noise and disturbance, cabins directly below a dance hall, bar or gym may be subjected to the sound of heavy footfall or even music.

-For a full range of fantastic cruise deals, call our dedicated sales team on 1300 857 345 or click the button below.
+For a full range of fantastic cruise deals, call our dedicated sales team on 1300 857 345 or search a cruise.

 Image sourced via Royal Caribbean Press Center and Carnival Cruises Media Center.
 Credit: Carnival Cruises and Royal Caribbean.